Hawxy/flatfile-core-libraries/docs/README-listener.md

 Using our powerful [@flatfile/listener](https://www.npmjs.com/package/@flatfile/listener) library we can intervene between any event and run a callback function based on values provided inside that event.

+The following is a list of events you can subscribe to:

 ```typescript

 declare const EventTopic: {